Oussamayousre/Every-Day-Is-A-Paper-Day/EfficientNet/README.md

 ## About EfficientNet

-Convolutional neural network are developed at a fixed resource budget then it comes the fine-tuning and scaling phase for better accuracy , in the EfficientNet paper the empirical studies shows that it is unavoidable to scale up width/depth/resolution in a balanced way , in order to do that ,they propose a simple effective compoud scaling method , this method scales uniformly network width , depth , resolution , with a set of fixed scaling coefficients  , the authors of the paper claim that we can achieve better accuracy in case we search the best fit of width , depth , resolution separatly , but the search becomes infeasible and high expensive
+Convolutional neural networks are developed at a fixed resources budget then it comes the fine-tuning and scaling phase for better accuracy , in the EfficientNet paper the empirical studies shows that it is unavoidable to scale up width/depth/resolution in a balanced way , in order to do that ,they propose a simple effective compoud scaling method , this method scales uniformly network width , depth , resolution , with a set of fixed scaling coefficients  , the authors of the paper claim that we can achieve better accuracy in case we search the best fit of width , depth , resolution separatly , but the search becomes infeasible and high expensive

 <td>
 <img src=https://user-images.githubusercontent.com/47725118/129231751-9de3c3b9-bbfe-4045-8314-c3210401ccf3.png ,width="50%" />